Interlisp/online/docs/OIO_Operations_Guide.md

 1. Make sure that the Docker image corresponding to the new Medley release has been created and uploaded to Docker Hub under interlisp/medley.
 When listing the Tags (sorted by Newest) under interlisp/medley, there should be a tag whose first "part" (up to the first underscore) corresponds to the release tag for the new Medley release.
-This will ususally be the second tag listed immediately after the "latest" tag.
+This will usually be the second tag listed immediately after the "latest" tag.
 If no matching tag can be found, then you will have to back and run the `Build/Push Docker Image` action in the Medley repo on Github.

 2. In the interlisp/online Github repo, run the `Build/Push Online-Medley Docker Image` action.
-This will create an online Docker image for the new Medley release and store it in the Github Conatiner Repository tagged as `ghcr.io/interlisp/online-medley:development`.
+This will create an online Docker image for the new Medley release and store it in the Github Container Repository tagged as `ghcr.io/interlisp/online-medley:development`.

 3. Test this new online-Medley image as follows: